shieldgenerator7/DnD-Stories/Wyl/Wyl Magic System.md

 -   Transformation spells can only target matter, such as solids, liquids, and gases
     -   They can’t target light or energy
     -   Transformation spells can target illusions (of a solid, liquid, or gas), but have no effect on them
-    -   Transformation spells that target hallucinations (of a solid, liquid, or gas) still cost the full amount of wyl, even if they only effect the caster’s copy of the hallucination
+    -   Transformation spells that target hallucinations (of a solid, liquid, or gas) still require the full amount of wyl, even if they only effect the caster’s copy of the hallucination
 -   Transformation spells that target a creature often require a DNA reference for the new form
     -   EX: Growing wings might require a bird feather
     -   The caster must hold or touch the DNA reference for the entire duration of the spell’s casting